lictaoa/n8n-blog-qa-test/blog-post.md

 ## 5. Continuous Product Feedback Loops

 We established monthly feedback sessions with diverse customer segments and implemented a transparent product roadmap.
 When customers see their suggestions implemented, they feel invested in our success.
 Our shared development timeline allowed customers to plan ahead and allocate resources for new features.
-This visibility led to a 34% increase in feature adoption and significantly improved satisfaction scores.
+This visibility led to a 34% increase in feature adoption and improved our Net Promoter Score from 42 to 67.
 ## Key Takeaways

 These five strategies work together as a system—each reinforcing the others.
 Start by auditing your current customer health metrics, then implement one strategy per quarter.
 Our 47% retention improvement didn't happen overnight, but the compound effect transformed our business fundamentals.
-Which of these five strategies could you pilot with your top 20 customers this month?
+Which of these five strategies will you pilot with your top 20 customers this month?
+Start today—your retention rate six months from now depends on the actions you take this week.